megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 ##################

 Any data like **Box**/**BoxData**/**Secret**/**Proposition**/**Proof**/**Transaction** shall provide a way to  serialize itself to bytes and provide a way to parse it from bytes.
-Serialization is performed via special Serializer class.
-Any custom data, beside defining own Serializer and definition of parsing/serializing, shall declare those Serializers for the SDK, thus SDK will be able to use proper serializer for custom data.
+Serialization is performed via a special Serializer class.
+Any custom data needs to define its own Serializer and definition of parsing/serializing and needs to declare those Serializers for the SDK.
+Thus SDK will be able to use proper Serializer for custom data.
 The steps to describe serialization/parsing for some
 CustomData are the following:

 For CustomData